san02/R_GIS/Documentation/Kriging_Ord_Univ.md

 1. **Input_feature  :** Input point feature containing fields of the dependant variable and all explanatory variables.
 2. **Prediction_location  :** Input point feature representing locations where you would like to predict the probable values for the presence of  dependant variable.
 These point feature must have certain explanatory variables stored as fields.
-3. **Dep_variable  :**  Field from the input feature containing the sampled attributes.
+3. **Dep_variable  :** Input string that is a field from the input feature containing the sampled attributes.
 A particular value gives the strength of the field element at that point.
 4. **Using_log  :** Taking logarithmic values for the dependent variable.
-5. **Covariate_variable** : Field from the input feature containing independent or explanatory variables.
+5. **Covariate_variable  :** INput string that is a field from the input feature containing independent or explanatory variables.
-6. **vgm_model  :** Input for the vgm expression to fit the variogram (default : vgm(1,"Exp",300,1))
+6. **vgm_model  :** Input for the vgm expression to fit the variogram (default : vgm(1,"Exp",300,1) - for Universal kriging)
-10. **Output_krige  :**  Output krige shapefile that contains the predictions of the values of unsampled locations from the Prediction_location dataset.
+7. **Output_krige  :**  Output krige shapefile that contains the predictions of the values of unsampled locations from the Prediction_location dataset.
-11. **Output_var  :**  Output variance provides how far the values are deviated from the other and the mean and exports the output as a pdf file.
+8. **Output_var  :**  Output variance provides how far the values are deviated from the other and the mean and exports the output as a pdf file.

 #####Steps to use the tool :